Could Dark Energy be a Manifestation of Gravity?: Introduction

-The G\"{o}del-Obukhov metric, with exact general relativistic solutions as expressed by the cosmic scale factor $R=R(t)$ and its derivatives (Obukhov 2000), describing the evolution of $R(t)$, just as commonly done for the Friedmann-Robertson-Walker metric, avoids the principal difficulties of old cosmological models with rotation, where $R(t)$ describes the expansion of physical spatial distances.
+The G\"{o}del-Obukhov metric, with exact general relativistic solutions as expressed by the cosmic scale factor $R=R(t)$ and its derivatives \cite{Obukhov2000}, describing the evolution of $R$, just as commonly done for the Friedmann-Robertson-Walker metric, avoids the principal difficulties of old cosmological models with rotation, where $R$ describes the expansion of physical spatial distances.
 For example, the G\"{o}del-Obukhov metric is consistent with isotropy of the microwave background radiation, like the standard cosmology, and it produces no parallax effects.
-The final state according to this metric depends on the values of two cosmological coupling constants (discussed below) in which torsion can cause the Universe to either accelerate (${\ddot{R}\over R}>0$) or prevent cosmological collapse (${\ddot{R}\over R}\approx 0$), with these constants playing a similar role to that played by the cosmological constant, $\Lambda$, in the FLRW spacetime cosmology.
+The final state according to this metric depends on the values of two cosmological coupling constants (discussed below) in which torsion can cause the Universe to either accelerate or decelerate (${\ddot{R}/ R}>0$ or ${\ddot{R}/ R}<0$) or prevent cosmological collapse (${\ddot{R}/ R}\approx 0$), with these constants playing a similar role to that played by the elusive cosmological constant, $\Lambda$, in the FLRW spacetime cosmology.
+However, the origin and the physics of these spin-torsion cosmological coupling constants \cite{Obukhov2000} can be readily identified.